35K

 Flight Duration: 15 minutes (approx.)

 Following a scenic and relaxing breakfast at Hotel Everest View, you descend to Lukla.
 The short return flight offers a rich visual experience above the Khumbu Valley.
-The expansive views of the Namche Bazaar, the Sherpa town in the region, are a colorful treat to your eyes.
+The expansive views of the Namche Bazaar are a colorful treat to your eyes.
 You can see the Dudh Koshi River winding through gorges.
 Alpine forests and tiny villages are other views seen during the descent.

 Once you arrive in Lukla, the helicopter may stop for a short time.
-It is usually to refuel or to make final checks before returning to Kathmandu.
-Finally, you have completed your descent from the high Himalayas in this tour of Everest Base Camp via helicopter.
+It is usually to refuel.
+They also make final checks before returning to Kathmandu.
+With this, you have completed your descent from the high Himalayas in this tour of Everest Base Camp via helicopter.

 Phase 6: Lukla to Kathmandu